Artificial Intelligence and the Future of Copywriting: In Conversation With eBay’s Molly Prosser

 What follows is a lightly edited transcript of the recording.

-A team’s initial reaction to AI-powered copywriting
+A marketing team’s initial reaction to AI-powered content

 Parry: Why did eBay take the decision to experiment with AI-driven marketing copy?